top of page

 Choosing an Expat Advisor

 As with investments in any country, it is vital you speak with qualified and regulated advisors to ensure you get the best advice.
-It's also crucial your advisor works on a transparent fee-basis and not by taking undisclosed commission from your investment, so always clarify the following points:
+It's also crucial your advisor works on a transparent fee-basis and not by taking undisclosed commission from investment providers, so always clarify the following points:

-• If fixed periods and redemption fees apply or the advisor is 'paid by the institution', confirm how much they get paid and how
+• If fixed periods and redemption fees apply or the advisor is 'paid by the institution', confirm how much and how they get paid, and if early closure fees apply

 • Look for fee-based investment advice with transparent and understandable set-up and ongoing fees that are fully disclosed and agreed before continuing

-• Advisors should look to reduce platform charges and receive remuneration only for the services they provide and not from institutions
+• Advisors should look to reduce platform charges and receive remuneration only for the services they provide, not from institutions

 • Clarify underlying fund charges.
 Your advisor should minimise these to give you every possibility of a positive outcome